-In the summer 2017 in July we will have the second year of excavations at Kastrouli (Desfina near Delphi, Fokida) and we invite students from all over the World to apply.
+In the summer 2018 in July we will have the third year of excavations at Kastrouli (Desfina near Delphi, Fokida) and we invite students from all over the World to apply.

 The site date from the Mycenaean period (LH III B & C, from approx. 1300 BC onwards) and later.

-In the year 2016 we excavated many important findings that are unique in Greece in the Late Helladic period.
+In the years 2016 and 2017 we excavated many important findings that are unique in Greece in the Late Helladic period.
 Our activity includes the methodology of archaeological excavations & archaeological sciences.
 The program expands and to a survey that will contain and area towards the Corinthian Gulf. (see gallery photos of our activities)